Stegler/Eat-Da-Burger/README.md

 <b>Logic</b>

-The objective for this application was to create a Burger App using Node Express Handlebars and our own ORM.<br>
+The objective for this application was to create a Burger App using Node, Express, Handlebars and our own ORM.<br>
-Node and MySQL where implemented to query and route data to the app.<br>
-Handlebars were also used to generate the front end (HTML)<br>
+MySQL was used as the database for the app.<br>